-We do not specifically allocate between short- and long-term compensation and equity and cash compensation.
-The compensation committee considers each compensation element separately and then reviews the total compensation to consider whether it is appropriate in light of our performance, our named executive officers' individual performance and our liquidity requirements.
-The compensation committee also gives weight in making compensation decisions to relative internal pay equity among our named executive officers and significant employees as well as among our employees generally, commensurate with their relative contributions.
-The compensation committee annually reviews our executive compensation program to assess whether it creates an inappropriate or excessive risk that is likely to have a material adverse effect on us.
+We do not specifically allocate between short-term and long-term compensation and equity and cash compensation.
+The compensation committee considers each compensation element separately and then reviews total compensation to consider whether it is appropriate in light of company performance, our named executive officers' individual performance and our liquidity requirements.
+The compensation committee also gives weight in making compensation decisions to relative internal pay equity among our named executive officers, as well as among our employees generally, commensurate with their relative contributions.
+The compensation committee annually reviews our executive compensation program to ensure that our compensation program does not encourage excessive risk-taking by executives.
+The compensation committee conducted an executive compensation risk assessment and determined that it does not believe that our compensation programs and policies, as described in this proxy statement, encourage risks that are reasonably likely to have a material adverse effect on the company.